 Squirrels were awesome.
 They were smart, fast, super strong, and had “mad leapin’ skillz.”
 They had great eyesight and hearing, they could live in any environment hot or cold, and they exhibited rare altruistic camaraderie.
 Some of them, like Rocket J. Squirrel, could even fly.
 After reading this funny and big-hearted book you’ll wonder why squirrels didn’t inherit the earth.

 Nobody had to tell Doreen Green how awesome squirrels were.
-She was born with a bushy tail, a yen for nuts, and a pair of enviable incisors.
+She was born with a bushy tail, a taste for nuts, and a pair of enviable incisors.
 As a 14-year-old girl she had the proportional strength, speed, and agility of a squirrel.
 Using standardized metahuman power rankings, she possessed 2.5 Rogers strength and 0.22 Maximoff speed.

 At the beginning of the novel, however, Doreen had yet to embrace her Squirrel Girl super identity.
 Squirrels were cool, but she was just a junior high school kid with a supersized badonk.
 Saving the world was the responsibility of people like Thor and She-Hulk.
 “I have some skills,” admitted Doreen.
 “But it’s not like I’m Spider-Man.”